 The grade of lubricant used is critical to the operation of this pump.
-Use premium quality hydraulic oil as specified in the following table.
+Use premium quality submersible pump oil as specified in the following table.
 Oil must be stored in a clean, tightly closed container in a reasonably dry environment.